ImperialCollegeLondon/porefoam/src/porefoam2f/README.md

 # Instructions

+Simulations can be launched using a script called AllRunImageTwoPhase.
+See [porefoam_twoPhase.pdf](../../doc/porefoam_twoPhase.pdf) for more details.

 You can follow the series of commands run by `make test` in a copy of folder src/porefoam2f/test2f to run a simulation.
 The sample simulation run with the command `make test` shows a significant level of stick-slip behaviour.
 This test case shall be updated to minimize these artefacts.

 TODO: add another test case based on the star-shaped geometry used in  Raeini et al (2014).